-This is angrief — the unique version of anger that you will likely find at the depths of your grief.
+This is angrief — the unique version of anger that you may likely experiences at the depths of your grief.

 I am really angry that my sister died, and I often imagine myself shouting a big F*CK YOU to the people who have (usually unknowingly) pissed me off.

 It would actually be less of a shout and more of a roar, my voice descending to a pitch I could never achieve naturally.
 But I haven’t…